-In order to guarantee that it is able to react financially to investment opportunities and pay its obligations by their maturity dates, in addition to its cash balances and short-term receivables, the Company has committed line of credit for working capital of US\$ 250 million, equivalent to MCh\$156,645.
+In order to guarantee that it is able to react financially to investment opportunities and pay its obligations by their maturity dates, in addition to its cash balances and short-term receivables:

+- 1. The Company has committed line of credit for working capital of US\$ 250 million.
 As of the balance sheet date, does not register balance of used amounts.
 This committed line of credit was contracted on July 9, 2012, is granted for a period of three years by a bank syndicate consisting of Scotiabank, Bank of Tokyo-Mitsubishi and DnB NOR.
 Additionally this line was renegotiated and extended on October 15, 2014 until October 15, 2017.
 This time the bank syndicate was formed by the following banks: Scotiabank, Bank of Tokyo-Mitsubishi, DnB NOR, Citibank, JP Morgan Chase Bank and Export Development Canada.
-In that renovation the following was improved: (i) the costs not committed (Commitment Fee) from 0.6% to 0.4375%, (ii) the margin or spread for use from 2.35% to 1.25% by amount rotated and (iii) other restrictions clauses more favorable to Transelec.
+In that renovation the following was improved: (i) the costs not committed (Commitment Fee) from 0.6% to 0.4375%, (ii) the margin or spread for use from 2.35% to 1.25% by amount rotated and (iii) other restrictions clauses more favorable to Transelec. - 2.
+Letter of Credit to comply with the provisions of the prospects of local bonds, which considered within the limitations for the Issuer a "Proof of Distribution", which must be complied with in full in order for the Company to be able to make "Restricted Payments".
+One of the requirements of this test is to be in compliance with the Reserve Contract for Debt Servicing.
+This contract stipulates that the Company should have a reserve fund to cover six months of interest and partial redemption of all public debt of the Company.
+Since December 2015, Transelec is backing up this reserve with a Letter of Credit issued by Scotiabank for US\$ 50 million equivalent to MCh\$ 35,508 with an interest rate of 0.2% annually.

 The Company is exposed to risks associated with indebtedness, including refinancing risk when its debt matures.
 These risks are mitigated by using long-term debt and appropriately structuring maturities over time.

-The following table presents the capital amortizations and estimated interest payments corresponding to the Company's financial liabilities (debt), according to their maturity date, as of March 31, 2015 and December 31, 2014.
+The following table presents the capital amortizations and estimated interest payments corresponding to the Company's financial liabilities (debt), according to their maturity date, as of December 31, 2015 and December 31, 2014.

-Debt maturity Less than 1 Years 1 to 3 Years 3 to 5 Years 5 to 10 Years More than 10 years Total March 31, 2015 53,930,389 248,300,445 98,383,192 649,116,678 875,330,800 1,925,061,504 December 31, 2014 53,258,892 249,538,997 97,061,176 410,285,186 1,110,499,125 1,920,643,376 b) Associated risk to the settlement of trunk transmission system tariff revenues
+Debt maturity Less than 1 Years ThCh\$ 1 to 3 Years ThCh\$ 3 to 5 Years ThCh\$ 5 to 10 Years ThCh\$ More than 10 years ThCh\$ Total ThCh\$ December 31, 2015 226,264,902 101,690,945 101,690,945 708,219,336 884,187,142 2,022,053,271 December 31, 2014 53,258,892 249,538,997 97,061,176 410,285,186 1,110,499,125 1,920,643,376 b) Associated risk to the settlement of trunk transmission system tariff revenues